Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-is commutative.
-Here, the tensor product $\otimes$ has the following meaning.
+In Lemma \ref{lem:F} \erf{lem:F50} the symbol $\otimes$ has the following meaning.
 The composition of morphisms in $\Lambda_iT$ was defined by putting the diagrams \erf{36} next to each other as shown in Figure \ref{fig1}.
 But one can also put the diagrams of appropriate morphisms on top of each other, provided that the arrow on the bottom of the upper one coincides with the arrow on the top of the lower one.
-This is indeed the case for the morphisms in the image of composable \pt s under $\holo \times \holo$, so that the above diagram makes sense.
+This is indeed the case for the morphisms in the image of composable \pt s under $\holo \times \holo$, so that the diagram in (ii) makes sense.
 In a more formal context, the tensor product $\otimes$ can be discussed in the formalism of \emph{weak double categories}, but we will not stress this point.
-However, it will obtain a concrete meaning in Section \ref{sec3_2} and \ref{sec3_3}.